shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

 4. What's the difference between 127.0.0.1 and 0.0.0.0?
 5. What is 192.168.1.1 and how does it work?
 6. Do two computers connected on the same Wi-Fi have the same public IP address?
+7. WHat exactly is th add-host flag in DOcker?
+8. How to copy folders to docker image from Dockerfile?

 ### References
 1. https://stackoverflow.com/questions/42078080/add-nginx-conf-to-kubernetes-cluster